Skip to Main Content

 Detect kidney disease or damage early with this urine test.
 Kidney damage may occur 5-10 years before you have any symptoms.
 If you have kidney damage, you may need dialysis.

-Remember, you can always call us at 1-866-595-8133 (TTY: 711) for help scheduling any of these tests.
 As you complete each health screening, your provider will submit a claim to us.
 After we receive the claim for the third screening in the calendar year, the reward will be added to your rewards card.

-More resources and programs to help manage diabetes
+Resources to help manage diabetes

 The Louisiana Medicaid Single Preferred Drug List (Fee For Service and Managed Care Organizations) is a list of drugs Louisiana Medicaid members can use if prescribed.
 The PDL also lists diabetic supplies that are covered with a prescription.
 These include certain meters, test strips, pen needles, lancets, syringes, and insulin pumps.